Fingerpost: Continental Europe

 Fingerposts were also used in Continental Europe; in the Electorate of Saxony they were a precursor to the Saxon post milestones.

 United States

 More recently, the Jet Propulsion Laboratory in Pasadena, California has installed LED fingerposts which orient themselves to planets, missions, and exoplanets using data supplied by the Deep Space Network.

 An animated, living fingerpost voiced by Jack E. Leonard appears in Hal Sutherland's Journey Back to Oz.

+The Adirondack Mountains of New York are known for fingerposts.
+They customarily have yellow lettering on a brown background and sometimes have an arrow painted on them rather than having the pointing end of the sign have a physical arrow or pointed finger.